A time splitting method for the three-dimensional linear Pauli equation: Analysis of the method

 \end{lemma} \begin{proof} See proofs of analogous results in \cite[Lemma 3.2]{mzz2017} and \cite[Theorem 1]{suli_spectral_1991} for the first statement.
 The second is an immediate corollary. \end{proof}

 \begin{lemma} Let $\UU_i^{n+1}$ denote the grid point vector after solving the coupling step starting from $\UU_i^{n***}$.
 Then, it holds that

 \end{lemma}

 \begin{proof} The coupling step may be solved analytically as with the potential step before and thus any analysis of this sort can be reduced to an analysis of this exact solution.
-However, for the coupling step unlike for the potential step, the namesake coupling of spin states must be considered, as it allows for `mass' or `charge' exchange.
-While the solution operator $e^{\timestepsize \mathfrak{D}}$ is unitary, unlike in the other cases the spinor-component-wise operators are not necessarily unitary.
-This implies that while
+However, while $e^{\timestepsize \mathfrak{D}}$ is unitary, unlike in the other cases the spinor-component-wise operators are not necessarily unitary here.
+Nevertheless, the stated result still holds by \emph{total} mass conservation in the Pauli equation. \end{proof}

-still holds by canonical proofs of unitarity of such an operator as well as conservation of mass in the Pauli equation, mass conservation in the single components is not generally true. \end{proof}

-\begin{remark} Unlike for the kinetic, advection and potential steps, the above result only holds for the total norm of the 2-spinor and not for the individual components.
-This is not an artifact of the method but an effect of the physics, as spin up and spin down states generally couple in the presence of magnetic fields. \end{remark}

 In the following theorem, we establish the stability of Algorithm~\ref{algorithm}.

 \begin{theorem} Let $\UU^{n+1}$ be the grid point vector after passing through all of the steps outlined in Algorithm~\ref{algorithm} once, starting from $\UU^{n}$.
 Then, it holds that